cybercog/laravel-love/README.md

 ## Features

+- Fully customizable types of reactions.
+- `Reactant` can has many types of reactions.
+- `Reacter` can add many reactions to one `Reactant` or they could be mutually exclusive.
+- Sort `Reactable` models by reactions total count.
+- Sort `Reactable` models by reactions total weight.
+- Events for `created` & `deleted` reactions.
+- Has Artisan command `love:recount {model?} {type?}` to re-fetch reactions stats.
 - Designed to work with Laravel Eloquent models.
 - Using contracts to keep high customization capabilities.
 - Using traits to get functionality out of the box.
-- Most part of the the logic is handled by the `LikeableService`.
-- Has Artisan command `love:recount {model?} {type?}` to re-fetch likes counters.
-- Likeable model can has Likes and Dislikes.
-- Likes and Dislikes for one model are mutually exclusive.
-- Get Likeable models ordered by likes count.
-- Events for `like`, `unlike`, `dislike`, `undislike` methods.
 - Following PHP Standard Recommendations:
   - [PSR-1 (Basic Coding Standard)](http://www.php-fig.org/psr/psr-1/).
   - [PSR-2 (Coding Style Guide)](http://www.php-fig.org/psr/psr-2/).
   - [PSR-4 (Autoloading Standard)](http://www.php-fig.org/psr/psr-4/).
 - Covered with unit tests.

+## Requirements

+Laravel Love has a few requirements you should be aware of before installing:

+- PHP 7.1.3+
+- Composer
+- Laravel Framework 5.6+

 ## Installation